Please also refer to the Fet Blackboard Programme Sites – Example.

 - Buttons or links for menu tabs?
 There are more benefits to using links – they can include longer titles because the text wraps, and section breaks can be added in to the menu list.
 [To switch between buttons and links, under the Control Panel on your Programme site click on Customisation > Teaching Style > 2.
 Select Style Menu.
 Then click the appropriate radio button for Text or Buttons.]

 - Consider setting up student groups, for example by year or level (or a grouping relevant to your programme) to help students find relevant information easily.
-(See Blackboard Support’s Groups page.)
+(See the Blackboard Help site’s Groups pages.)
 Outline the function of the group, how the area will be used and the staff involved.
 (Currently, this cannot be done in ISIS by FET SAT so programme staff will have to set them up manually.)

 - Consider structuring students’ access to different parts of the site by using adaptive release.
-(See Blackboard Support’s Keeping Students on Track page for more information.)
+(See the Blackboard Help site’s Release Content page for more information.)

 Over time, some programme sites have developed a lengthy menu list.
 Consider where some of the tabs could be grouped together to reduce the amount of tabs on a menu or some tabs deleted altogether.
 For example: